 As with “stop” activities, consider both technical and behavioral aspects.

 Activities on this list may be technical or behavioral things and should cease.

 A start stop retrospective is one of the simplest review tools.
 It require no specialized equipment or skills, other than the ability to facilitate group discussions.

 If the review team is scattered over different locations, there are challenges ensuring everyone is involved, and facilitators may need to look beyond the usual sticky notes and whiteboards to video conferencing, web-based applications such as Google docs, and specialized online collaboration tools such as GroupMap.

-Discuss and populate the three columns of the Start Stop Retrospective Template.
+Discuss and populate the two columns of the start stop retrospective template.

 Discuss and group any common themes.

 Vote on the key areas you need to take action on.

 Share and communicate the outcomes of the session to relevant stakeholders.